lextoumbourou/rotest/README.md

 	assert(roundedNumber == 2, "Number not rounded up")
 end

-function MathUtilTest:roundsNumbersDown()
-	local numberToRound = 1.1

-	local roundedNumber = MathUtil.round(numberToRound)

-	assert(roundedNumber == 1, "Number not rounded down")
-end
+-- Other tests here...

 return MathUtilTest
 ```

-We can then start a Server and call the test runner:
+We can then start a Server and call the test runner using the **Command Bar**:

 `require(game.ReplicatedStorage.Rotest):run()`